-At the Pennsylvania Recreation & Park Society Conference on March 22, 2011, the PA Department of Conservation and Natural Resources honored Chester County Parks Department with the 2nd Annual Green Park Award, recoginizing excellence in the green and sustainable park practices at Black Rock Sanctuary.
+In 2011, the PA Department of Conservation and Natural Resources honored the Chester County Parks Department with the 2nd Annual Green Park Award, recognizing excellence in the green and sustainable park practices at Black Rock Sanctuary.

 Characteristics of a Green Park

 Sustainable Site Principles (eg., topsoil retention)

 Conserve Energy/ Integrate Green Design and Construction Practices (eg., use of recycled materials)

 We encourage you to hike the .80 mile, ADA-accessible interpretive trail at Black Rock Sanctuary and enjoy the rich, natural wonders that this trail has to offer.
 Along the trail you will see wetlands that provide habitat for mammals, reptiles, amphibians and migratory birds.
 Seasonal changes affect water levels, plants and wildlife, so be sure to return often to see how nature varies throughout the year.

 Black Rock Sanctuary is provided in part by the Pennsylvania Department of Conservation and Natural Resources’ Bureau of Recreation and Conservation with Keystone Recreation, Park and Conservation Funds, and Federal Land & Water Conservation Funds.

 PA Department of Conservation & Natural Resources

 The William Penn Foundation

 U.S. Department of the Interior, National Park Service